MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/structs/partystatechange.md

 ---
 author: jdeweyMSFT
 title: "PartyStateChange"
-description: "A generic, base structure representation of an event or change in state." ms.author: jdewey ms.topic: reference ms.prod: playfab
+description: "The PartyStateChange structure is a generic, base structure representation of an event or change in state." ms.author: jdewey ms.topic: reference ms.prod: playfab